Salvadoran gang crackdown: Crime in El Salvador

 For decades, most crime in El Salvador was committed by the country's two largest criminal gangs (also known as maras): Mara Salvatrucha (more commonly known as MS-13) and 18th Street gang (Barrio 18).
-MS-13 was created in Los Angeles by refugees who fled El Salvador in the 1980s due to a civil war that was ongoing at the time; Barrio 18 (Note: Since 2004, Barrio 18 has been split into two rival cliques: Barrio 18 Revolucionarios and Barrio 18 Sureños.) was created by Mexican immigrants in the 1960s who were not accepted into other Hispanic gangs, and it accepted Hispanics of all nationalities unlike other gangs at the time.
+MS-13 was created in Los Angeles by refugees who fled El Salvador in the 1980s due to the civil war that was ongoing at the time; Barrio 18 (Note: Since 2004, Barrio 18 has been split into two rival cliques: Barrio 18 Revolucionarios and Barrio 18 Sureños.) was created by Mexican immigrants in the 1960s who were not accepted into other Hispanic gangs, and it accepted Hispanics of all nationalities unlike other gangs at the time.
 These gangs arrived in El Salvador in the 1990s after the United States began deporting refugees back to the country after the civil war's conclusion in 1992.
 Poverty, a lack of economic opportunities, high urbanization rates, and a lack of government counter-gang measures led to many young Salvadorans joining gangs, while others were forced to join the gangs under threat of violence.

 MS-13 and Barrio 18 engage in several types of crime such as murder, rape, kidnapping, arms trafficking, drug trafficking, intimidation, robbery, vehicular theft, and extortion.
 Both gangs divided El Salvador into territories, and by 2016, they had a presence in 247 of El Salvador's 262 municipalities.
 The gangs charged extortion fees to people trying to enter or leave their controlled territories.
 Businesses were also forced to pay these extortion fees.
 The gangs intimidated people to not report crimes to the police with the unwritten rule of "see, hear, and be quiet" ("ver, oír y callar") under threat of violence, often through murdering or raping relatives.
 Gang violence contributed to El Salvador having one of the highest homicide rates in the world for decades; in 2015, El Salvador's homicide rate reached 103 homicides per 100,000 people — of 6,650 homicides registered that year — making it the most violent country in the Western Hemisphere.
 That year, the Supreme Court of Justice designated both MS-13 and Barrio 18 as terrorist organizations.

 In 2004, there were between 10,000 and 39,000 gang members in El Salvador; in 2012, there were around 60,000 gang members.
 According to the Salvadoran government, there were around 80,000 gang members by April 2022.
 According to the Police Information System (SIP), a database utilized by the National Civil Police (PNC) to monitor gang activity, there were an estimated 120,000 gang members in El Salvador by August 2023.
 The SIP divides gang members into three categories: "homeboys" (full members), "chequeos" (aspiring members), and collaborators, with most members being homeboys or collaborators.